MicrosoftDocs/memdocs/sccm/core/servers/manage/reporting.md

 ms.author: aaroncz
 ms.collection: M365-identity-device-management
 ---
-# Reporting in System Center Configuration Manager
+# Reporting in Configuration Manager

 *Applies to: Configuration Manager (current branch)*

-Reporting in System Center Configuration Manager provides a set of tools and resources that help you use the advanced reporting capabilities of Microsoft SQL Server Reporting Services in the Configuration Manager console.
+Reporting in Configuration Manager provides a set of tools and resources that help you use the advanced reporting capabilities of Microsoft SQL Server Reporting Services in the Configuration Manager console.

 ## Reporting topics
  The following topics help you manage reporting in Configuration Manager: